ismet55555/AWS_Solutions_Architect_Notes/README.md

     - Can take snapshots of it
     - Can persists after instance is terminated
     - Automatically backed up within same AZ
+    - Can be used while snapshot is in progress
     - `DeleteOnTermination` Option for EBS Volumes.
 Set to `false` to keep the volume after the instance is terminated.
 2. **EC2 Instance Store**
     - Temporary block-based storage ("Ephemeral")